-The Group's principal financial instruments comprise cash and cash equivalents, receivables, due from a related party, AFS investments, due to Operator, accounts payable and accrued expenses, dividends payable and subscriptions payable.
+The Group's principal financial instruments comprise of cash and cash equivalents, receivables, available-for-sale investments, held-to-maturity investments and long-term investments.
 Exposure to liquidity, credit, market, foreign currency and interest rate risks arise in the normal course of the Group's business activities.
 The main objectives of the Group's financial risk management are as follow: